Pinball Construction Set: Reception

 Pinball Construction Set's sales had surpassed 250,000 copies by November 1989, and it ultimately sold over 300,000 copies in all platforms.

 Pinball Construction Set's scope and flexibility on a 48K Apple II was impressive.
 Steve Wozniak called it "the greatest program ever written for an 8-bit machine", and for thousands the software was their first experience with a GUI.
 Computer Gaming World in 1983 considered the software toy revolutionary, and easy to understand because of its representative icons and drag-and-drop method of constructing a table; the magazine stated that "there's something almost magical about the way this product works.
 You take everything it does for granted after just a few minutes".
 The nine-page manual was considered "overkill", since Pinball Construction Set required no programming knowledge; an eight-year-old had no problems creating his own tables.
 Reviewing the Atari version in their "Arcade Alley" column, Video magazine described Pinball Construction Set as a "remarkably clever and easy-to-use program", and noted that a third-party company had already published a suite of pre-made pinball games for use with the construction set.

-"I found this to be an incredibly complete kit", BYTE stated in 1984, praising Budge's "marvelous sense of programming ...
-I can only say, 'Wow!
-I wish I wrote that.'"
-The magazine reported that "Creativity is encouraged.
+BYTE found the tool kit as "complete" and praised Budge's "marvelous sense of programming".
+The magazine reported that "creativity is encouraged.
 [Users] are gently encouraged and aided.
 This is valuable for children and inexperienced players and computer users".
 InfoWorld compared the game's importance to that of Scott Adams's Adventureland, and predicted that it "is sure to have lots of children and grandchildren".
-Ahoy! wrote "you owe it to yourself to pick up Pinball Construction Set.
-It is among the best home entertainment programs ever written".
+InfoWorld's Essential Guide to Atari Computers cited it as a notable arcade game.
+Ahoy! called Pinball Construction Set as one of the best home entertainment programs of its era.
 The Addison-Wesley Book of Atari Software 1984 gave the "pinball wizard's dream" an overall A+ rating, praising the user interface as "exceptionally human engineered".
 Compute! listed it in 1988 as one of "Our Favorite Games", calling the game "a programming work of art ... a classic that never seems to grow old".
-Orson Scott Card stated in the magazine in 1989 that the program was so flexible that his son used it as a graphics program.
+Orson Scott Card said in the magazine in 1989 that the program was so flexible that his son used it as a graphics program.